How Do Shoreline Changes Influence Chesapeake and Delmarva Bay Ecosystems?

 Identify appropriate areas for marsh restoration and protection to limit further invasion by Phragmites.

 Predict future trends in coastal habitat suitable for blue crabs, white perch, mummichogs, and other species.
 These predictions can be integrated into fisheries production models, and help to manage coastal fisheries.

-Related Region of Study: Atlantic Seaboard
+Related Regions of Study: Atlantic Seaboard, Chesapeake Bay

 Primary Contact: Elizabeth Turner

 Science for Coastal Ecosystem Management (Ecological Forecasts and Tools, Marine Spatial Planning)